seyhajin/monkey2/modules/monkey/newdocs/language/user-types.md

 _Interfaces_ is a comma separated list of interface types.

-An interface can contain consts, globals, fields, methods, functions and other user defined types.
+An interface can contain consts, globals, methods, functions and other user defined types.

 Interface methods are always 'abstract' and cannot declare any code.